-- A. Filing a Non-Academic Grievance - In the event that the complaint cannot be resolved informally, the student has 30 university business days of the date of the university action creating the student concern, to file a formal complaint via the University Grievance Form.
-The complaint should include written details regarding: - a.
-Full details of the complaint - b.
-Names of persons involved in the complaint - c.
-Times, dates, and places where the complaint occurred - d.Name of any witnesses, and, - e.
-Relief or action sought by the grievant - 2.
-Upon receipt of the Grievance Form, Student Life has 20 university business days to respond.
+- v) Other/ Non-Academic (Discrimination, Housing, Financial Aid, Dean of Student Life, etc.): Student Life Office - d) The Student Life Office has a designated University official who may assist students by advising them through the grievance process. - e) Upon receipt and review of any non-academic or academic related grievance, the designated University official or the Academic Dean has the authority to make determination if a grievance meets the requirements to proceed through the formal grievance process.
+The grievant or the respondent may appeal this determination to the Dean of Students.
+The Dean of Students shall render a decision, in writing, within 5 university business days of the receipt of the appeal. - 2) Student Grievance Procedure for Non-Academic Related Issues - a) Filing a Non-Academic Grievance - i) If the complaint cannot be resolved informally, the student has 30 university business days of the date of the university action creating the student concern, to file a formal complaint via the University Grievance Form.
+The complaint should include written details regarding: - (1) Full details of the complaint - (2) Names of persons involved in the complaint - (3) Times, dates, and places where the complaint occurred - (4) Name of any witnesses, and, - (5) Relief or action sought by the grievant - ii) Upon receipt of the Grievance Form, Student Life has 20 university business days to respond.
 For complaints filled between semesters, additional response time might be necessary to allow for the availability of the relevant parties.
 When additional time is necessary, students should be advised in writing of the estimated time for a response within 20 university business days of receipt of the complaint.
-Notification of resolution or expected time to determine resolution will be shared, in writing, with the currently registered student within 20 days of submitting the grievance form. - 3.
-Nothing in this procedure shall be construed to limit, terminate, or waive any right of a student to seek relief in a court of proper jurisdiction for any student grievance for which a remedy is provided under the laws of the State of Texas or the United State of America. - 4.
-Time extensions at any step in this procedure may be allowed if mutually agreeable to both the grievant and the appropriate University Officer.
+Notification of resolution or expected time to determine resolution will be shared, in writing, with the currently registered student within 20 days of submitting the grievance form. - iii) Nothing in this procedure shall be construed to limit, terminate, or waive any right of a student to seek relief in a court of proper jurisdiction for any student grievance for which a remedy is provided under the laws of the State of Texas or the United State of America. - iv) Time extensions at any step in this procedure may be allowed if mutually agreeable to both the grievant and the appropriate University Officer. - b) Grievance Review Process - i) The University officer will, within 5 university business days for the receipt of the grievance, submit the grievance along with any supportive material related to the grievance to a committee for review. - ii) The grievance committee will have 10 university business days to review the grievance, ask for any additional information, and make a decision. - iii) Within 5 university business days after the committee decision, the University officer shall notify the grievant, the respondents, Dean of Students, and the Vice President of Student Affairs of the final decision and course of action to be taken.
+This notification will be in writing.